NovikYaroslav/fortech-test-work/README.md

 - Develop the app with React and Redux (or any other state manager).
 - The design is not crucial, but prioritize a good overall user experience and usability.
 You may use existing UI libraries like Material UI or AntD.
-- **In Progress: Ensure the application is responsive, looking good on both mobile and desktop devices.**
+- Ensure the application is responsive, looking good on both mobile and desktop devices.**
 - Lint the code, preferably using the eslint standard config ([eslint-config-standard](https://github.com/feross/eslint-config-standard)).
 - Deploy the application online; Heroku, GitHub Pages, or any other free alternatives for deployment.
 - Open-source the source code on GitHub.
-Once the task is complete, please send the link to your GitHub repo to the manager.

 ## Show Your Skills